AliciaXia222/Capstone-Team-Climate-Trace/README.md

    Clone the repository and ensure all dependencies are installed.
 Use `requirements.txt`

 2. **Data Processing**:
-   - Start with `01_DataPreprocessing.ipynb` to merge raw datasets.
+   - Start with `010_Download_WeatherData_API.ipynb` to download raw weather data from the Copernicus Climate Data Store.
-   - Use `02_HDDProcessing.ipynb` and `03_HumidityProcessing.ipynb` to compute additional features.
+   - Use `020_WeatherData_Preprocessing.ipynb` to preprocess the weather data for model input.
+   - Process specific features with `021_HumidityPreprocessing.ipynb`, `023_HDDPreprocessing.ipynb`, and `024_CDDPreprocessing.ipynb` to compute humidity, Heating Degree Days (HDD), and Cooling Degree Days (CDD) data.
+   - Finalize the dataset with `030_DataPreprocessing.ipynb` before moving to modeling.

 3. **Modeling**:
    - Open `06_Model.ipynb` to train models and evaluate performance across domains.